natnaelnegash/natnaelnegash/README.md

 ## Hi there 👋 I am Natnael

+- ⚙️ I have basic level of skill set in React and Node/Express
-- 🔭 I’m currently stufying at Adama Science and Technology University
+- 🔭 I’m currently working on my backend skills
+- 🌱 I now am studying at Adama Science and Technology University
-- 🌱 I’m currently learning fullstack frameworks like NextJs